jk-me/jk-me.github.io/_posts/2019-06-11-module_exports_in_node_js_testing_your_npm_package.markdown

 **To use your npm package: (testing w/ node.js)**

 Install it in your project with `npm i @jk-me/practicenpm`.
-You can do this a new project file to test your code.
+You can do this in a new project folder to test your code.

 Create a js file (ex. `index.js`) in the root directory of project.
 Import the package and set it to a variable of your choice. ```const pie = require(‘@jk-me/practicenpm’)```